lgonzalezrouco/pti/microservices/README.md

 	sudo cp /etc/kubernetes/admin.conf $HOME/
 	sudo chown $(id -u):$(id -g) $HOME/admin.conf
 	export KUBECONFIG=$HOME/admin.conf

+On Windows with WSL2, within the Ubuntu terminal:

+	minikube start

 On MacOS (using the hypervisor that comes with Docker):